midonet/midonet/specs/neutron_translation.md

 chain even if the firewall chains are deleted.
 To get around this limitation, get the list of associated routers from 'add-router-ids' field of NeutronFirewall.
 For each, delete the corresponding jump rules.

+## GATEWAYDEVICE

+### CREATE

+If the 'type' field is anything other than 'vtep_router', do nothing.

+Find the router using 'resource_id' field.
+For each object in 'remote_mac_entries', do the following:

+ * Create a port on the router with its ID derived deterministically from 'segmentation_id' and 'id' of the gateway device object.
+Set the vni field to the 'segmentation_id', and add an entry of 'mac_address' and 'vtep_address' in the peering table of the port.
+There should be one VTEP router port per segmentation ID.

+### DELETE

+Get the original gateway device data, find the VTEP router ports using the 'id' and the 'segmentation_id' of each 'remote_mac_entries', and delete them.

+## L2GWCONNECTION

+### CREATE

+In the 'l2_gateway' object, there is a list of 'devices' objects.
+Go through them and do the following:

+ * Determine the segmentation ID to use.
+It is either the 'segmentation_id' set in the 'devices' item, or the 'segmentation_id' set in the 'l2_gateway' object.
+Only one of them should be set.
+ * Find the VTEP router port using the 'device_id' and the segmentation ID determined above.
+ * Create a new port on the MidoNet network with ID matching 'network_id' specified in the top level object, 'l2_gateway_connection'.
+The ID of the port is deterministically derived from the 'id' of the top level object.
+ * Link the MidoNet network port and the VTEP router port.

+### DELETE

+Using the 'id' field, locate the port and delete it.

 # References